-Similarly, there are two sides to the tourist experience of this historic site.
+Similarly, there exists two very different experiences of this historic site.
 Whilst air-conditioned fleets from further afield in the Yucatan will coral in the parking lot, creating a guided head-phoned mass from 10a.m onwards, a more intimate experience can still be had.

 Although an organised tour can be a very attractive option to those with little time or more funds, it is unlikely to result in the experience that glossy magazines or guidebook 'Top 10s' will convey: you will not get the perfect shot or the solitude to contemplate 1,000 years of non-Western history.

 However, taking the time to plan your own journey with local transport from Valladolid and setting the alarm for a 6 a.m. start will give you at least an hour or so to truly appreciate why this is a 'New Wonder of the World'.

 Need some proof?
 Here's the shot you can get at 9 a.m.